-For the past nine months the house has been a solitary madhouse of grief and suicidal depression following the death of my wife Susan last December.
+For the past nine months the house has been a solitary madhouse of grief and suicidal depression following the death of my wife last December.

-I have thought about moving out every day since Susan died, but I didn’t have the will or the energy.
+I have thought about moving out every day since she died, but I didn’t have the will or the energy.
 Most days I didn’t even want to get out of bed.
 There’s no point in moving when all you want to do is curl up and die.

 Then, two things happened: Nineteen days ago I got a phone call out of the blue from one of my wife’s friends when we all lived in Miami Beach in the 1980s.